mapninja/Earthsys144/GLOSSARY.md

 ## Spatial Resolution

 The ground area represented by each pixel in a raster dataset.
 For example, a 10-meter raster has pixels representing 10 by 10 meter areas on the ground.

+## Snapping

+An editing or processing operation that moves a point, line, or polygon vertex to align with another feature or grid location.
+In watershed analysis, snapping a pour point helps align a vector outlet with the raster cell center used by the hydrologic model.

+## StoryMap

+A web-based spatial presentation that combines maps with narrative text, images, video, and other media.
+A StoryMap is useful when the goal is to explain a spatial question, method, result, and interpretation in a reader-friendly format.

 ## SQL